Plan Your Family Holiday Today

 6 miles from Tubbercurry, on the Ballina Road (R294).

 Is situated in south between the villages of Tubbercurry, Aclare and Bonniconlon.
 The lake is a noted site of picture perfect sunsets on calm evenings, as the sun sinks over “The Gap”.
 It is approx 1.5miles long and 0.5mile wide and was a glacially formed lake from the last ice age.
 The lake area is also known for its bird life and flora.
 The Lake is a good source of trout averaging 250g.
 Arctic char are also reported to be still present in the deeper waters of the lake.
 This is the perfect location to take in the scenery of South Sligo and beautiful walks.
-Visit South Sligo Walking Festival for details on walking routes.
+Visit Sligo Walks for details on walking routes.

 Crannógs on Lough Talt